aasensio/hazel2/docs/preparation/prepareData.rst

 Some data preprocessing has to be done in order to have reliable inversions with Hazel.
 The process takes the following steps:

--  **Data normalization**: the data has to be normalized to the local continuum.
+-  **Data normalization**: the data has to be normalized to the local quiet Sun continuum.
 This is sometimes slightly difficult because the nearby Si I line has strong wings and one should use that pseudocontinuum.
 The very first step would be to remove large scale variations of the continuum, so that it is as flat as possible (perhaps removing fringes if you have any).
-Then, you proceed to remove the influence of the Si I line.
-What our people typically use is to fit the Si I line using almost all its blue wing and only part of the red wing.
-I guess you can do it using an inversion code like SIR or use a Voigt function.
-You probably want to get photospheric information from your observations, so maybe SIR is a better option.
-Once you have the Si I line fitted, just extend the synthetic wing towards the He I line and then normalize the spectrum by the synthetic profile.
-This way, you'll have the He I triplet correctly normalized.
+Then, if you are only inverting He I, you have to deal with the presence of the nearby Si I line because the He I multiplet is in the wings of this photospheric line.
+   In this version of the code you can use SIR to simuultaneously invert the photospheric and chromospheric lines, so you do not have to worry for decontaminating from the Si I line.
+You can even do that with the telluric contamination nearby.
    If the data is off-limb, things are typically easier because there is no continuum but sometimes there is some stray-light that can give you a headache.
 In this case, the input should be normalized by the peak emission.